I am born of Sri. and Smt. Jha, both from Bihar.

 Round III: Tech trumps over Human Information System.

 I usually don’t rumble on my blog, but these three incidents in last few months make me think that if we continue to let search engines or apps shape our beliefs and perception of reality, we would be doing it at the risk of losing who we are - imperfect human beings.
+I would rather like to be lost in a city than mechanically commute from point A to B.

 While lost, I might discover a Partner, a Saathi, a new Corner or even Myself!